 Many people respond to details with that timeless expression, “Don’t sweat the small stuff.”
-This is great when thinking about the stresses of life that are outside of our control; can’t go around worrying about every little thing or you might give yourself a heart attack.
+This is great when thinking about the stresses of life that are outside of our control; we can’t go around worrying about every little thing, or we might give ourselves a heart attack.

 When we look at huge scandals, like the Wells Fargo fiasco of 2016, we can usually identify a step-by-step progression.
 An entire department did not go into the meeting room one day and say, “Hey, let’s screw millions of people over and open accounts in their name and charge them fake fees!”

-While some people are resigned to think that narrative, it is much more likely that one person felt the sweltering pressure to open accounts and decided to make quota with a fake account.
+While some people are resigned to thinking that narrative, it is much more likely that one person felt the sweltering pressure to open accounts and decided to make quota with a fake account.

 Once the dam has a leak, it is just a small step for each person to chip away at it and say, “Oh, it’s just a little change.”

 Eventually, an entire department, and organization at large, is being scrutinized by a Senate committee.